applegrew/just/README.md

 The grammar has been coded in [Pest](https://pest.rs/) language as per the specs at https://262.ecma-international.org/6.0/ .

+This folder contains project file for Jetbrain's IntelliJ IDEA editor.

 To build run `cargo build`.

 To run unit tests run `cargo test --package just --lib parser::unit_tests`.